Queen Saleha of Brunei: Marriage and issue

-Social contributions
+The Sultan went on to marry Mariam Abdul Aziz in 1981 and Azrinaz Mazhar Hakim in 2005.
+He has four children from his second marriage and two children from his third.
+Both marriages ended in divorce so Saleha is the only wife he is still married to.

+Royal duties

 Saleha serves as the patron of several organisations, such as the Brunei Darussalam Women's Council, Brunei Shell Women Association (PWBS), the Women Graduates' Association (PSW), the Women's Institute (WI), PERTIWI, PEKERTI, the Girl Guides Association of Brunei Darussalam, the Brunei Government Senior Officers Wives Welfare Association (BISTARI).

+She also hosts the wives of heads of state, ambassadors, and other foreign dignitaries when they are in Brunei.

 Hobbies and interests

 Saleha has a fish pond, a bird park, and a fruit garden because she enjoys the outdoors.
 Reading is one of her pastimes, in addition to playing traditional Bruneian games like pasang and congkak in addition to badminton.

-Titles and honours
+Titles, styles, and honours

-Full title
+Title and style

+Brunei has a complex system of titles.
+Saleha's current style and title can be translated as Her Majesty Queen Saleha.